 ask_user_question |

-Pause and ask the user a question, with optional multiple-choice buttons. |
+Pause and ask, with optional multiple-choice buttons. |

 send_interim_reply |

-Post a quick "still working on it..." update so the user knows what's happening. |
+Drop a quick "still working on it…" update so the user (or the channel) knows the agent hasn't fallen over. |

 no_response |

-In a busy Slack thread, decide a message wasn't meant for the agent and stay quiet. |
+In a busy Slack thread, decide a message wasn't meant for the agent and stay quiet.
+Only available when there's more than one participant or the conversation came from Slack. |

 Recipient tools